2017 PINOT NOIR

 ALCOHOL | 13.5%

-Adelsheim Vineyard was founded in 1971 and is still family- and Oregon-owned.
-We create remarkable Pinot noir and Chardonnay wines with most of the grapes now coming from our ten estate vineyards in the Chehalem Mountains.
-The variations in the vineyard soils, elevations and mesoclimates give us important differences in ripening times and in the flavors, tannins, sugars and acidities of the grapes.
-Our wines always taste of their place.
-In the winery we are guided by traditional techniques and non-intervention, but we are also not afraid of experimentation to achieve our high goals.
-We were part of the founding of Oregon's wine industry and are still industry leaders, aiming to bring Oregon wines to the world while championing the traditions of collaboration and a focus on quality that have always been the hallmarks of the Willamette Valley wine community.
+Adelsheim Vineyard was founded in 1971 with an optimistic spirit and a lofty dream: to create world-class wines in an undiscovered wine region, the Chehalem Mountains.
+Among the first wave of Oregon wine pioneers, Adelsheim remains a benchmark for Willamette Valley Pinot noir and Chardonnay with most of the grapes now coming from our ten estate vineyards.
+The variations in the vineyard soils, elevations and meso-climates give us important differences in ripening times and in the flavors, tannins, sugars and acidities of the grapes, creating in our wine a distinct taste of place.
+In the winery, we are guided by traditional techniques and non-intervention, yet we are not afraid of experimentation to achieve high goals.
+In addition to making world-class wines, Adelsheim is a committed steward of its abundant land.
+This commitment is reflected in Adelsheim’s LIVE-Certified Sustainable vineyards and wines.